stephaniecrocker91/rock-paper-scissors/README.md

 After the user has selected their final choice in Round 5, they are redirected to the Game Over Modal.
 This displays:

+* A div clearly displaying the Game tally of win, lose, and draw.
+The score is underlined.
 * Final Alert message dsplaying the game result: You win!
 You lose!
 You draw!
 * A Refresh button to restart the game.
 It is styled in the same way as the previous buttons.
 Clickng this button will trigger a function reseting the game back to _launch-game-modal_